strongloop/node-foreman/README.md

         }
     }

-The above JSON document will be flattened into env variables, by concatenating the nested values with an underscore.
+The above JSON document will be flattened into env variables by concatenating the nested values with an underscore.
+Environmental variables are passed in fully capitalized.
+There is no need to specify which type of file you wish to use.

 Start your process with `nf` (node-foreman):